-2. Selected Elements of Design Framework
+B. Selected Elements of Due Diligence Program

-Selected elements of our program design are discussed below.
-However, these are not all of the elements of the program (the "Program") that we have put in place to help ensure that the 3TG contained in our products are responsibly sourced.
-The headings below conform to the headings used in the OECD Framework for each of the five steps.
-Selected due diligence measures that we took in respect of 2017 are discussed under "Due Diligence Program Execution."
+Selected elements of our due diligence program (the "Program") are discussed below.
+However, these are not all of the elements of the Program that we have put in place to help ensure that the 3TG contained in our products are responsibly sourced.
+The headings below conform to the headings used in the OECD Framework for each of its five steps.